Sara-K/react-workshop/README.md

 :book: At the moment our application is only a composition of visual elements.
 All data so far is hard-coded into our app.
 Unfortunately, any real-world app needs to handle data, and there are many, many ways of approaching this problem.

 ## In this exercise you will learn:
-- Context API
+- To use the context API
-- Redux
+- How Redux works

 ## Reminder: Todo app spec